-Also leaving the team in 2017 is the last player to have come over from Winnipeg, Shane Doan.
+Also leaving the team in 2017 was the last player to have come over from Winnipeg, Shane Doan.
 Serving as the team captain since 2003, Doan decided in August of 2017 to retire from the NHL.
-Undoubtedly, a new era is beginning in Arizona.
-Former player Rick Tocchet has been chosen to lead the team as the new coach for the start of the 2017-2018 season.
+Undoubtedly, a new era has begun in Arizona.
+Former player Rick Tocchet was chosen to lead the team as the new coach for the start of the 2017-2018 season.
 Tasked with bringing his team into the new season and finding a new captain, Tocchet worried less about team record and more about building a cohesive roster with chemistry.
 He has taken his time with the vacant captaincy and, in fact, has yet to name a successor to Shane Doan.

 Some of the greatest players to suit up in Arizona include Shane Doan, Keith Tkachuk, Oliver Ekman-Larsson, Jeremy Roenick, Curtis Joseph, and Mike Smith.
 Additional information about the Arizona Coyotes hockey club can be found by clicking here.